 Prerequisites: Students must complete the required first-year program prior to enrolling in this course (part-time and interdivisional transfer students may enroll prior to completing Criminal Justice, Property, or their first-year elective).

-Students may not concurrently enroll in this practicum course and a clinic (except Street Law) or another practicum course.
+Students may not concurrently enroll in this practicum course and a clinic or another practicum course.
 Students may concurrently enroll in this practicum course and an externship.
 Students who wish to receive credit for the Externship Seminar and a practicum course that has the same field placement may do so only if: (1) the practicum course is taken in a semester following the Externship Seminar; and (2) the student receives permission from the Assistant or the Associate Dean for Clinical Programs.
 To receive such permission, the student must explain in writing how the practicum course field work would serve substantially different learning goals than did their externship field placement.

-THIS IS A PRACTICUM COURSE.
 This is a 3 credit course.
 2 credits will be awarded for the 2-hour weekly seminar and 1 credit will be awarded for approximately 10 hours of supervised work per week, for a minimum of 11 weeks.
 The seminar portion will be graded.
 Students who enroll in this course will be automatically enrolled in both the seminar and practicum components and may not take either component separately.
 A student wishing to withdraw from the course will be withdrawn from both the seminar and field work components.